devitocodespro/Rice-Workshop-2022/NVidia-TTI-profiling-and-hacking.md

 * We focus on the *stencil part of the propagator*, that is the loops and expressions that Devito generates given the finite-difference approximation of the TTI partial differential equations expressed in the DSL.
-* Severa simplifications made to remove what would be noise in this tutorial:
+* Several simplifications made to remove what would be noise in this tutorial:
   * "Dummy" datasets (e.g., all material parameters initialized to constant values), but such that the simulation output remains finite;
   * No boundary conditions;